AdobeDocs/experience-manager-screens.en/help/user-guide/on-demand-content.md

    >    1. The workflow will not work if author does not complete the replication process (contents are still uploading to publish instance) after selecting the **Publish** button in the managing publication workflow.

    >[!CAUTION]
-   >If as an author or content creator, you want to see the changes in the devices that are attached to the author instance, select **Update Offline Content** from channel dashboard or by selecting the project.
+   >If as an author or content creator, you want to see the changes in the devices that are attached to the author instance, click **Update Offline Content** from channel dashboard or by selecting the project.
 In this case, the update offline content is only performed in the author instance.

-1. Navigate to the project and select **Update Offline Content** from the action bar.
+1. Navigate to the project and click **Update Offline Content** from the action bar.
 This action forwards the same command to publish instance, so that the offline zips are created on your Publish instance too.

    ![screen_shot_2019-02-25at23451pm](assets/screen_shot_2019-02-25at23451pm.png)